focus-editor/focus/LOG.md

     - Test the exe on different machines
     - Improve cursor: change color based on scope + draw occluded letters on top
     - Remove the edited status on a timeout after last edit/undo/whatever
+    - See if memory usage can be improved
+    - New open file dialog
+    - Create new files

 - Grep in the project
     + Profile the use of the in-buffer search